Vietnam Standards Training Program (VSTP)

 - Begin by opening the session agenda.
 Each agenda is linked to the support documents.

-information in the attached presentations was developed at the time of training and may no longer be accurate.
+Disclaimer: information in the attached presentations was developed at the time of training and may no longer be accurate.

 In order to provide Vietnamese training participants with the foundation necessary to benefit from the March intensive sessions as well as to give U.S. trainers and stakeholders an advanced understanding of the Vietnamese system and their challenges, three digital video conference sessions were held in January 2008.
 The first two DVCs were to give Vietnamese participants background on ANSI and the U.S. standards and conformity assessment system and the final DVC provided U.S. participants with an overview of STAMEQ (Directorate for Standards and Quality), the Vietnamese certification system, and accreditation activities.